shirtsgroup/physical_validation/doc/userguide.rst

 from these calculations is the deviation from the analytical expectation, reported in terms of the number of standard deviations (quantiles) the result is off.
-The maximum-likelihood analysis of the NPT simulations performed with the v-rescale thermostat and the Parrinello-Rahman barostat reads
+The maximum-likelihood analysis of the NPT simulations performed with the v-rescale thermostat and the Parrinello-Rahman barostat (directory: `vr_pr`) reads
 ::

    ==================================================